-As a world traveller, I believe it’s important to understand other people’s cultures before, during and after trips.
-As part of that, I love reading other fascinating travel blogs, watching movies and documentaries about a place and scanning news articles to help me better understand all of the incredible cultures found in every corner of the globe.
+I believe it’s important to understand other people’s cultures.
+I love reading travel blogs, watching movies and documentaries about a place and scanning news articles to help me better understand all of the incredible cultures found in every corner of the globe.

-This is why it should come as no surprise that when I watched the new Disney smash hit: Moana, my first thoughts were: “How true is this story?”, “Is this really what Pacific Islanders believe?”, and “Has the true story been mutilated in order to sell more box office tickets?”
+This is why it’s no surprise that when I watched the Disney smash hit, Moana, my first thoughts were: “How true is this story?”, “Is this really what Pacific Islanders believe?”, and “Has the true story been mutilated in order to sell more box office tickets?”

 What is the story of Moana?

-Crossing the barrier reef has long since been a taboo within her hometown, but she is a traveller and a wayfinder through and through.
+Crossing the barrier reef has long since been a taboo within her hometown, but she‘s a traveller and a wayfinder through and through.

-Now, I do not wish to go into too much more detail on the plot as I’m not interested in producing any spoilers.
-If you have yet to watch Moana and want to know more, well then, you will just have to watch it.
+Now, I don’t wish to go into too much more detail on the plot as I’m not interested in producing any spoilers.
+If you have yet to watch Moana and want to know more, well then, you’ll just have to watch it.